-We start the analysis by showing visible graphical evidence of the impact of taxation on international migration.
-First, we study cross-country correlations between top earnings tax rates and location, using the pre-Bosman period (when regulation severely hindered taxes to have any effect) to establish a counter-factual cross-country correlation with limited tax effects.
+We start the analysis by showing reduced-form graphical evidence of the impact of taxation on international migration.
+First, we study cross-country correlations between top earnings tax rates and location, using the pre-Bosman period (when regulation severely hindered migration responses to taxes) to establish a counter-factual cross-country correlation with limited tax effects.
 This part provides suggestive evidence that taxes matter for country location.
-Second, we consider a series of country-specific tax reforms that create very compelling identifying variation and provide conclusive evidence of the relationship between taxes and migration.
+Second, we consider country-specific tax reforms that create very compelling identifying variation and provide conclusive evidence of the relationship between taxes and migration.
+For convenience, those results are presented and summarized in appendix Table A3 where we discuss the identification assumptions needed in each case.